URGENT CARE : SAME-DAY SCHEDULING + LOCATION ROUTING + PATIENT INTAKE

 Assumptions: annualized estimate based on self-reported inquiry volume, same-day intent share, first-episode visit value, and front-door response quality.
 Actual numbers vary by location count, service mix, and payer mix.

-The Villain: The "If They Need Care, They'll Just Show Up" Myth
+The Trap: The "If They Need Care, They'll Just Show Up" Myth

 Urgent care operators often tell themselves the market will forgive front-door friction because the need is immediate.